 Due to the fact that our chassis are used all over the United States, from the Saturday night bullrings, to the weeklong Grand National events, we simply cannot predict what type of situations you will encounter.
 Different track configurations and track surfaces will cause you to run the spectrum on tire sizes and compounds.
 The best advice we can give you on choosing the tires you should start with, is to contact some of the racers that normally run at the track you are going to.
 Also, you should definitely contact the local Authorized Phantom Dealer that services that track for their recommendation.
-For more information about tires and how they work, check out the Top Secret Video ClubTM.
-There are two videos dedicated to kart tires.
-(Tires & RimsTM Part #116004 and Tires Vol. 2TM Part #116006.)

-Below are the recommended wheel widths to start with on your new Phantom® chassis.
+Below are some recommended wheel widths to start with on your new Phantom® chassis.
 Once you have raced your chassis a few times, you may find that using a different size may work better for you, so do not be afraid to try.